MICHAL ANDRLE

 Pseudo Real-Time Valuation Benchmarking Example: Woolworth Ltd., Australia

-The three valuations are relevant for both their level and their dynamics.
+The three valuations are relevant for both their level and their dynamics and aim to challenge the market price.
 The dynamics provides the information about the suitability of the model setup for the corporation considered.
 This is a way to find out if the valuation is too optimistic on average, for instance.
 The level of three valuations depends on different assumptions and thus provides some information of valuation uncertainty.
-"X" valuation is rather extrapolative of about current situation, "M" value is more conservative and makes assumptions about different stages of firm and industry maturity, while "RHO" valuation is a rather defensive valuation, an envelope, of a situation where the firm looses quickly its competitive advantage...
+"X" valuation is rather extrapolative of about current situation, "M" value is more conservative and makes assumptions about different stages of firm and industry maturity, while "RHO" valuation is a rather defensive valuation, an envelope, of a situation where the firm loses quickly its competitive advantage...

 DISCLAIMER: